 The Roth IRA allows you to save money for retirement even if you have maxed out your pre-tax contributions or if you are trying to control your tax burden once you retire.
 But some of the rules have changed that you and your tax expert must consider before opening a Roth or converting another savings plan into one.

 When you convert a tax-deferred IRA or 401(k) to a Roth IRA, you are liable for the tax on the contributions.
-Remember, the money that was placed into the 401(k) was pre-tax earnings.
-Moving those funds into a Roth IRA means you lose the tax-deferment, although you will not pay the early distribution penalty.
+Remember, the money placed into the 401(k) was pre-tax earnings.
+Moving those funds into a Roth IRA means losing the tax deferment, although you will not pay the early distribution penalty.

-The original rule had an option that allowed you to defer reporting the contributions you converted to a Roth on your taxes until the next tax year, in the hope that tax rates may have decreased.
+The original rule had an option that allowed you to defer reporting the contributions you converted to a Roth on your taxes until the next tax year, hoping that tax rates may have decreased.
 That has changed.
-Any income from a conversion of a tax-deferred retirement account to a Roth IRA must be reported the same year as the conversion.
+Any income from converting a tax-deferred retirement account to a Roth IRA must be reported the same year as the conversion.